prifina-admin/internal-docs/user-stories/README.md

 - Create each individual component needed and document these components into the [Blend Component Library Spreadsheet](https://docs.google.com/spreadsheets/d/1Lctqh0s-J_w2uLxH6xyQnza9--PVXv35zuwcL-hkHzU/edit#gid=0)
 - Once created, submit the component to the [Prifina GitHub](https://github.com/prifina/blend-ui), from there it ultimately goes to [Storybook](http://alpha.app-storybook.prifina.com/?path=/story/landing--landing).

+## Figma Progress Indicator

+We use the Progress Indicator component component on Figma for all screens to mark progress.

+The symbols represent the following aspects respectively:
+- UX & UI Layout Design
+- Text Contents
+- Data Model
+- Visual Design
+- Components

+Available statuses:
+- No status
+- In-progress
+- Done/Approved
+- Skipped in this version

+The User Story can be approved, when all needed details in the User Story exist.
+When designs are approved, the individual User Story status in the cover frame of the user journey is marked “Approved” with a milestone version number.
+When the entire user story including the text documentation is approved, a “locked version” is created and stored in the team projects and the “in-progress” design file version number is updated.

 ## Back-end

 - Create a list of needed API/Lambda functions based on each of the user journeys steps, using the text-based specs as a guideline